The Leander ISD District Citizen Advisory Committee Application window is now open!

 Community Curriculum Advisory Committee (CCAC)

-The Community Curriculum Advisory Committee (CCAC) is a group of LISD parents, teachers, principals, students, business and community members who gather with the primary function to learn about and advise on the written, taught, and tested curriculum, related instructional resources, and potential new programs and courses.
+The Community Curriculum Advisory Committee (CCAC) is a group of LISD parents, teachers, principals, students, business and community members who gather with the primary function to review and provide feedback on district curriculum, instructional resources, and proposed new programs and courses.

 More information about CCAC